caldi99/Database2-Project/README.md

 This project contains a **Web Application** under the directory `flutter_web_app` developed with **Flutter** Open-Source Framework, **GraphDB** and the use of **Docker** and **Docker-Compose**.

 ### Preliminary Steps ###
+**Before** executing the Web Application make sure that :
+- there **exists** a folder called `config` in the root of the project with inside a file `config.ttl`, if the directory is not present create it i.e. `mkdir config` ,and, if the file is not present download it from this [link](https://mega.nz/file/kZcHyaQR#gBiyU2oQpGW2MjP9YRv3Tqg0GT2-QqosEzf1iXtqJ-c) and place it inside the folder.
+- the previous steps for **Data Ingestion** where executed.

+## Web Application Execution ##

 TODO : FIX FROM HERE
 ---------------